-For an 11-inch bench lathe the recommended 1/4 hp 1750 rpm motor (1-phase, 3-phase or DC) would have been hopelessly underpowered - but then the makers did claim the convenience of being able to plug into "any lightning circuit .. and the cost of operation is 21/2 cents an hour."
-Although the spindle drive was by friction it appears that this did not allow for infinitely variable speeds and, with the makers quoting the following fixed revolutions: 68, 103, 132, 173, 260, 334 and 600 rpm, it may well have been that some form of backgear on the headstock, or reduction box on the end of the motor, was also fitted.
-Whilst the headstock arrangements might have excited some interest the rest of the lathe was, unfortunately, absolutely conventional.
+For an 11-inch bench lathe, the recommended 1/4 hp 1750 rpm motor (1-phase, 3-phase or DC) would have been hopelessly underpowered - but then the makers did claim the convenience of being able to plug into "any lightning circuit .. and the cost of operation is 21/2 cents an hour."
+Although the spindle drive was by friction, it appears that this did not allow for infinitely variable speeds and, with the makers quoting the following fixed revolutions of 68, 103, 132, 173, 260, 334 and 600 rpm, it may well have been that some form of backgear on the headstock, or reduction box on the end of the motor, was also fitted.
+Whilst the headstock arrangements might have excited some interest, the rest of the lathe was, unfortunately, absolutely conventional.
 The carriage carried a single-wall apron, with double leadscrew clasp nuts, a saddle with longitudinally slotted wings (not evident in all the publicity pictures) and a compound slide rest with cross and top slide travels of 6.5 and 2 inches respectively.
 The top slide was marked with degree calibrations and could be swivelled 90° either side of centre.

 With a bore of 7/8-inch, the No. 2 Morse taper headstock spindle accepted collets from 1/64'' to 1/2''.
-The tailstock could be offset on its sole plate for taper turning and the No. 2 Morse taper, self-eject spindle was gripped by a proper "split-barrel" compression lock.
+The tailstock could be offset on its sole-plate for taper turning and the No. 2 Morse taper, self-eject spindle was gripped by a proper "split-barrel" compression lock.

-Supplied as part of the regular equipment was a motor with an overload-protection switch (and 5-feet of rubber-covered cabling), a small faceplate, two Morse centres, a simple, single-tool toolpost and a thread-dial indicator.
+Supplied as part of the regular equipment were a motor with an overload-protection switch (and 5-feet of rubber-covered cabling), a small faceplate, two Morse centres, a simple, single-tool toolpost and a thread-dial indicator.
 Besides the expected chucks, fixed and travelling steadies, collets, a toolpost grinder and turning tools the list of accessories also included the surprising option of a taper-turning unit.

 Complete with a 1-phase motor and its drive system, the lathe weighed 400 lbs crated for dispatch (about 350 lbs net) and was listed, in the 1930s, at a basic price of US$255.

-If any reader has a Schaffner lathe, sales literature or any other machine tool by the manufacturer, the writer would be very interested to hear from them--certain points about the drive arrangement are still not clear ….
+If any reader has a Schaffner lathe, sales literature or any other machine tool by the manufacturer, the writer would be very interested to hear from them--certain points about the drive arrangement are still not clear.